Financial-Times/origami/README.md

 - `messageClass`: String.
 The base class name for the component's elements, defaults to `o-message`.
 - `parentElement`: String.
 This determines the element that the message will be appended to.
 If none is declared, it will automatically append to the body, or an element with the data attribute `data-o-component=o-message`, defaults to `null`.
 - `content`: Object.
 Holds the following values for text properties:
+	- `highlight`: String.
+The highlighted text in a message.
+Defaults to `null`
+	- `detail`: String.
+The detail about the nature of a message.
 	- `additionalInfo`: String.
 More information about the message –  only applies to an `alert-inner` message.
 Defaults to `null`
 - `actions`: Object.
 Holds the following values for text properties:
 	- `primary`:  Object.
 Holds the following values for button properties:
 		- `text`: String. text value of the button.
 Defaults to `null`
 		- `url`: String.
 The URL the button links to.
 Defaults to `#`
 	- `secondary`: Object.
 Holds the following values for link properties:
 		- `text`: String. text value of the link.
 Defaults to `null`
 		- `url`: String.
 The URL the link links to.
 Defaults to `#`
 - `close`: Boolean.
 Whether or not to display the close button.
-Defaults to `true` for regular messages, to `false` for inline messages.

-_Note: `o-message` constructs a close button for 'alert' and 'alert-bleed' by default, and will not build one for 'alert-inner', as this specific message type shouldn't be dismissible'_
+Defaults to `true`.

 ### Sass
 As with all Origami components, o-message has a [silent mode](http://origami.ft.com/docs/syntax/scss/#silent-styles).
 To use its compiled CSS (rather than using its mixins with your own Sass) set `$o-message-is-silent: false;` in your Sass before you import the o-message Sass.